Communications Taxes FAQs for Localities

 How does each locality receive its distribution?

-The funds are distributed by TAX in the same manner as the retail sales and use tax, except that towns also distributions directly.
+The funds are distributed by TAX in the same manner as the retail sales and use tax, except that towns also receive distributions directly.

 Can a locality conduct an audit to verify that the cable franchise fee reported by a provider is correct?